-- Lab tests, including cholesterol and triglyceride levels, liver function, and blood glucose levels, may be performed while you use lopinavir/ritonavir.
+- Lab tests may be performed while you use lopinavir/ritonavir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Caution is advised when using lopinavir/ritonavir in CHILDREN; they may be more sensitive to its effects, especially skin rash.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking lopinavir/ritonavir while you are pregnant.
-It is not known if lopinavir/ritonavir is found in breast milk.
-Do not breast-feed while taking lopinavir/ritonavir.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or lopinavir/ritonavir to the baby.